danjulio/tCam/tCam-Mini/readme.md

 ## tCam-Mini
 tCam-Mini was created using code from the tCam project and ended up being finished first.
-It is a simple device, hardware-wise, consisting of an ESP32 WROVER module, USB UART for programming and debug, Lepton 3.0/3.5 and supporting voltage regulators and oscillator.
+It is a simple device, hardware-wise, consisting of an ESP32 WROVER module, USB UART for programming and debug, Lepton 3.0, 3.1R or 3.5 and supporting voltage regulators and oscillator.

 ![tCam-Mini Front and Back](pictures/tcam_mini_pcb_r4.png)